 OPINION: What you don't know about Large Trader Reporting WILL hurt you

-Securities Industry Blog, June 11, 2010 — InfoReach's CEO separates fiction from fact in Securities Industry News.
+Securities Industry Blog, June 11, 2010 — InfoReach's CEO separates fiction from fact.

 Whether the Securities and Exchange Commission's proposal for a Large Trader Reporting System is truly justified, or is unnecessary political rulemaking that wastes taxpayers' dollars and diverts SEC resources away from more pressing issues, is open to debate.